 Black, white, and gold

 What could be more timeless?
 Depending on how you style it, this color combo can be whatever you want it to be, whether your style is classic, modern, or edgy.
 Add pale mauve or lavender as a fourth accent color to soften the overall vibe.

 Holographic colors are on track to be one of the next big decor trends.
 Pair pastel hues like blush, lilac, and butter yellow with iridescent accents for a whimsical, celestial effect.

-Silver & light blue
+Silver and light blue

 For an airy, winter wonderland vibe, silver and light blue are an excellent duo.
 They'll bring a classic-meets-contemporary feel to your wedding decor.

-Charcoal & apricot orange
+Charcoal and apricot orange

 We're loving this color palette that's somehow elegant and cozy at the same time.
 A barely-there apricot orange hue rounds out dark black and charcoal gray details.

-Red & pink
+Red and pink

 How sweet would these colors be for a Valentine's Day wedding?
 Use different shades of red and pink for a Cupid-approved big day.